 The exact dimensions of the new services that Legal Aid will provide in the context of these widespread concerns have yet to be determined, but “at minimum, we’ll be doing all the things we’ve been doing, but better,” Angel said.
 The firm plans to hire a full-time immigration lawyer, its first in at least many years, according to Angel, and use that new attorney’s expertise to guide the expansion of the practice.

 In addition to reaching out to those who, like undocumented survivors of domestic violence, fear that their immigration status precludes them from accessing legal remedies, the expanded immigration practice will likely take on clients struggling to find housing, work and access to public benefits.

 Many immigrants, especially those who are undocumented, fear they will be unable to access public benefits “even though they shouldn’t,” Angel said.
 Some benefits are tied to immigration status, and it can be difficult to determine eligibility without legal help.

 Pointing in particular to language barriers, which can prevent some immigrants from fully understanding their rights and being able to advocate for themselves, Angel said that in work and housing, “someone whose immigration status is uncertain can be taken advantage of.”

 Emma Rizk contributed reporting.

-This article has been updated to correct that the number of Latinx young people that the Latin American Youth Center serves has fallen to 20 percent of total youth served.
-The figure was initially listed as 10 percent.
+This article has been updated to correct how many Latinx young people the Latin American Youth Center serves.
+The number has fallen to 20 percent of total youth served by the program.
+It was initially listed as 10 percent.